Local and national legislation and strategy

 The right to an assessment:

 The Children and Families Act 2014 and the Care Act 2014 give young carers and young adult carers the right to an assessment, placing duties on agencies to be offering these assessments.
+An assessment is a way for a young carer to get help to make their life and their caring easier.
 In Sheffield, the Young Carers Assessment was co-produced with young carers from SYC.
-It is an accessible and useful tool providing a guided conversation to inform your own work with the young carer and their family, involving other services where appropriate (with the young person’s knowledge/consent).

 The right to be involved with hospital discharge planning: